PgDip Pharmacy (Overseas Pharmacists Assessment Programme)

 After completing the OSPAP Diploma and successfully passing the subsequent GPhC pre-registration pharmacist training year, you will be able to register and practice as a UK qualified pharmacist in various environments, (including community pharmacy, hospital pharmacy industrial or academic establishments), undertaking a diverse array of challenging roles.

 You are strongly advised to check the latest visa details or changes on the Home Office website and UK Border Agency website regarding working in the UK.
 This is very important as you will need to work as a pre-registration Pharmacist for 12 months after successfully completing the OSPAP course.
 Whilst every effort will be made to guide you through the application process, including assistance with interview skills and CV writing, please be aware that it is not the University's responsibility to secure you a pre-registration position.

-Teaching during the academic year is divided into two terms, with written examination papers at the end of the academic year (May/June).
+Teaching during the academic year is divided into two terms, with written assessment papers at the end of the academic year (May/June).
 During the programme, you will be taught and learn via a range of techniques, including formal lectures, laboratory based classes, on-line discussions, tutorials and simulation.
 You will develop a wide range of academic and practical skills such as written and verbal communication, team work and leadership capabilities, critical evaluation, clinical judgement and organisational skills.
 You will be expected to submit a variety of assignments regularly, as required by each module leader, in order to meet the specified learning outcomes of the programme.